-- the digital information signal have their bandwidths of infinite lengths $(BF = (-\infty; +\infty))$, but usually their energy is concentrated in finite-width band (see lecture 4 on Baseband transmissions).
+- the digital information signal have their bandwidths of infinite lengths $(BF = (-\infty; +\infty))$ , but usually their

 Transmitter - using the informational signal, it generates the modulated signal, which is adapted to the characteristics of the employed channel.
 The modulated signal should be generated such that the receiver would be able to extract the information (modulating) signal out of it, while having a transmission system as efficient as possible.